July 2013 Beirut bombing

-On 9 July 2013 the southern suburb of Beirut, Bir el-Abed was hit by a car bomb.
-The bombing injured at least 53 people, as it was close to a supermarket which was heavily packed in preparation for Ramadan, but did not claim any lives.
+On July 9 2013 a car bomb exploded in the southern suburb of Beirut, Bir el-Abed.
+The bombing injured at least 53 people, but no one was killed.
+The bomb was close to a supermarket which was heavily packed in preparation for Ramadan.
 The bombing increased fear amongst the Lebanese people that the war in Syria was close to entering Lebanese territory.
-This bombing took place in the heart of Lebanon's Hezbollah militant group's primary location.
-This group is a Shia Islamist political party known for supporting, and fighting alongside President Bashar al-Assad in Syria's civil war; leading people to believe that the bombing was intentional, and intending to relay a message to those it targeted.
+The bombing took place in the heart of Lebanon's Hezbollah militant group's primary location.
+Hezbollah is a Shia Islamist political party known for supporting, and fighting alongside President Bashar al-Assad in Syria's civil war, leading people to believe that the bombing was intentional.

 Background

 Leading up to the bombing in 2013, border tension between Lebanon and Syria had been increasing.
 Beginning in March 2013, Syrian aircraft fire rockets into northern Lebanon after warning Beirut to no longer allow their militant groups to cross the border to fight the war in Syria.
 The Lebanese militant groups were fighting against the Syrian government, and this intervention into the Syrian civil war was not appreciated by Syrian officials; the attacks on Lebanon was a warning to stop.
 In May 2013, ten individuals died in Tripoli due to sectarian clashes between supporters and opponents of the Syrian government.
 The turmoil continued in June 2013 when multiple individuals were murdered in a cross battle between a Hezbollah gunman and Syrian rebels, followed by the death of 17 Lebanese soldiers by Sunni militants.
 These events of 2013 accurately depict the political tension between Lebanon and Syria.
 Lebanon was greatly effected by the civil war in Syria, all leading up to the 9 July car bombing in Bir el-Abed.